 Several small redwood crosses mark the remains of Indian people.
 It is believed that Yosemite pioneers chose this place for a cemetery

 because it had been used by the Miwok and Paiute people as a burial ground for centuries before.
-Remains, believed to be Indian have been discovered well beyond the boundaries of the cemetery and the Park Service erected the current makers at, or near where remains of native people were found or are believed to be buried.
+Remains, believed to be Indian have been discovered well beyond the boundaries of the cemetery and the Park Service erected the current markers at, or near, where remains of native people were found or are believed to be buried.
 The last marker is that of Louisa Tom, who died in 1956.
 She asked to be placed with her family,buried here.
 Her’s will probably be the last burial in this cemetery.
 Louisa Tom’s passing, at a probable age of more than 100 years, was marked by an old-time Indian “cry” by members of her family.

 Several of the biggest names in Yosemite pioneer history, with the exception of John Muir, are buried in the Yosemite Valley Pioneer Cemetery.

 James Mason Hutchings (link) who looms large in Yosemite history died on October 31, 1902 when he, and his wife were entering the valley via the Oak Flat Road on their way to camp for a week before returning to San Francisco for the winter.
 The horses were spooked and both James and his wife were thrown from their buggy.
 Mrs. Hutchings was relatively uninjured.
 However, James struck his head on a rock and died within minutes.

 Prior to his interment in the cemetery a funeral was held in “The Big Tree Room” of his former hotel.

 Hutchings was one of the first visitors to the valley in 1855, returned to live and work there in 1864 after purchasing the bankrupt